Common Liver Blood Functions Tests

 6. Platelet count

 A test result showing low platelet count has many possible causes, including advanced liver disease.
 The normal platelet counts should be between 150,000 to 400,000 per (µL).

 The body maintains the glucose level by a variety of mechanisms.
 The liver can release glucose in the blood to nourish the cells when they are starved due to insufficient oral glucose intake.
 The process, called gluconeogenesis, is one of the major functions of the liver.
-When liver diseases become advanced, this liver function can result in very low glucose levels because of poor oral intake.
+When liver diseases become advanced, this liver function can result in very low glucose levels because of poor oral intake and fluid retention in the legs feet arms and hands.
 A large number of people with liver cirrhosis are glucose intolerant and develop diabetes.

 Gamma-glutamyl transpeptidase (GGT)